zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
 ^Once again, like before, this view doesn't declare any UI whatsoever, instead, it's a container that receive events and decide what to show next.

+^In conclusion, despite seemingly only having views at our disposal, it's still possible to separate entities and responsibilities in Swiftui.

 # SwiftUI coordinator architecture[^β]